 IESG Process Review

-Once a document has been accepted by the RFC Editor, the IESG will consider whether it conflict with the IETF standards process; see RFC 5742 for details.
-The IESG makes a recommendation to the RFC Editor.
+As a document progresses through the independent submission process, the IESG will consider whether it conflicts with the IETF standards process; see RFC 5742 for details.
+The IESG makes a recommendation to the ISE.

 Documents submitted independently are sometimes remanded to an IETF working group that is already working on the same subject; in these cases, the author will be asked to work within the IETF to develop the document, and it will be removed from the Independent Submission Stream.

 The IESG may recommend that the document not be published or that publication be delayed (RFC 5742).
 In these cases, the ISE will weigh carefully the IESG’s recommendation against other considerations and make a final decision.

 From time to time, the Independent Submissions Editor may have a conflict of interest, or the appearance of a conflict of interest, with regard to a particular draft.
 This can occur for a number of reasons, including when submissions are received from people who are employed by the ISE’s employer or its competitors.
 Such relationships in and of themselves may not lead to variance in the editorial process, but they must be disclosed.